2018 Calls for Nominations and 2018 Award Recipients

 Research Fellow status may be awarded annually in recognition of distinguished research.
 The specific criteria include: (1) recognition of distinguished research in the field of communication; (2) the nominee must be a living member of ECA at the time of nomination who has been an ECA member for a minimum of ten consecutive years prior to the nomination and (3) a record of active and continuous service to ECA as manifested by such activities as an association officer, chairing an interest group, editing an ECA journal, etc. No more than 1% of the membership can be given this award in any given year.

-All previous research fellows serve as the selection committee with nominations and materials sent by February 15, 2018 directly to the chair, Lynne Kelly at firstname.lastname@example.org
+All previous research fellows serve as the selection committee with nominations.
+Please send nomination materials directly to the chair, Pamela Lannutti (firstname.lastname@example.org) by February 15, 2019.

 The Eastern Communication Association (ECA) is now soliciting nominations for "Distinguished Teaching Fellows" recognition.
 The teaching fellows program recognizes a distinguished career of teaching excellence in the field of communication and is limited to colleagues who have active and ongoing service to ECA.
 Potential candidates must be a living member of ECA at the time of nomination and have a minimum of ten years of consecutive ECA membership.No more than 1% of the membership can be given this award in any given year.
 There are no self-nominations for the "Distinguished Teaching Fellows" program.